surya-sk/theseus-the-descent/README.md

 You're all set!

 ## Feedback
 All feedback, especially constructive, is appreciated.
 To report bugs or request features, create an issue on GitHub or [email me](mailto:surya.sk05@outlook.com) if you don't have a GitHub account.
 Please be as specific as possible when creating issues and be sure to provide steps to reproduce when reporting bugs.
-PRs are welcome.
+If you want to submit a pull request, create a new branch with an appropriate name.
+Do not merge into the master branch